ckeditor/ckeditor4-docs/docs/guide/dev/inline/README.md

 ## Inline Editing with Classic Editing UI

-There is also an optional [Div Editing Area](https://ckeditor.com/cke4/addon/divarea) plugin that allows to mimic the classic, `<iframe>`-based editor's UI with inline editing.
-See the {@link features/uitypes/README#fixed-ui-for-inline-editor "Fixed UI for Inline Editor" section in the "Editor User Interface Types" feature description} for more information.
+There is also an optional [Div Editing Area](https://ckeditor.com/cke4/addon/divarea) plugin that allows to mimic the classic, {@link guide/dev/framed/README `<iframe>`-based editor's UI} with inline editing.
+See the {@link features/uitypes/README#fixed-ui-for-inline-editor "Fixed UI for Inline Editor" section} in the {@link features/uitypes/README "Editor User Interface Types" feature description} for more information.

 ## Inline Editing Demo